McKinnon Secondary College: Uniform

 Students are required to wear a uniform.
 The uniform policy is enforced by teachers.
 The colours of the uniform are blue, grey and white.

-There are two types of Uniform, Sport uniform and regular uniform.
+There are two types of uniform; sport uniform and regular uniform.
 Sport uniform can only be worn on days when students have practical PE lessons, or interschool sport.

+The regular summer uniform consists of a neck tie, button-up shirt and shorts/trousers for boys, and a dress for girls.
+During the winter, girls wear neck-ties and shirts as well, and can choose between a skirt or trousers.
+Additional accessories include a blazer, a jumper and a scarf.
+Students must wear black leather lace-up shoes while in regular uniform.
 During Term 2 and 3, blazers must be worn to and from school each day when not wearing sport uniform.